 As I mentioned above the power of gentleness is timely, now that we live in a state of permanent emergency; are confronted with a paradoxical community made up of us all being foreigners Essential to gentleness is its hospitality towards otherness; to be a host, to take the risk of inviting the unknown, taking the risk to invite and be with others in solidarity.
 To me that cannot go without a redistributing of the sensible, where architecture as medium – through its aesthetic regime – as a critical and projective practice (of equality, care, joy and imagination) can contribute to change, can contribute to emancipate our lifeworld, our being in the world.
 As Rebecca Solnit recently clarified, following the footsteps of George Orwell’s – Orwell being an emancipatory political journalist fighting in the Spanish Civil war against Fascism – it is about “bread AND roses.”
 We need bread to survive, and roses should not be missed either, they represent pleasure, leisure, self-determination, interior life, and the unquantifiable.
 The struggle is not only against owners and bosses seeking to crush workers, or refugees, but against other factions says Rebecca Solnit, of the left who disparage the necessity of things.
 In that sense gentleness resists a utilitarian ideology in which pleasures, beauties are seen as counter-revolutionary, just bourgeois, decadent, indulgent and that the desire for them should be weeded out and scorned.
 George Orwell celebrated with Bread AND Roses: the intangible, ordinary pleasures, the joy available in the here and now.
 In this sense of Bread and Roses, it travels beyond a politics of care, one that is purely focused on utilitarian needs, with Bread and Roses we start to understand that aesthetics as medium – is about a situated politics that comes about through an aesthetic regime, how a materiality (and its ideology embedded within it) as cultural artefact distributing the sensible, does arouse sensations, affects, moods, atmospheres, imaginations and symbolic experiences which makes one relate and interact with the environment one is embedded within.
 And it is with aesthetics, the expressions of form and content (art, architecture, culture, literature, film, music and alike) we can discover the hidden territories of reality that would stay otherwise inaccessible using only our functional and natural senses.
 Aesthetics in that sense can pull us out of complacency, make us experience reality anew, see anew, imagine otherwise.

-More information on this ongoing research by Roemer van Toorn, can be found at the UmArts Research Centre for Architecture, Design and the Arts website at Umeå University in Northern Sweden.
+More information on this ongoing research by Roemer van Toorn, can be found at the UmArts Research Centre for Architecture, Design and the Arts website at Umeå University Sweden.
 A first version of this research has been published in the EKA Conference proceedings, Tallinn, Estonia, 2023.
 In March 2024 Roemer van Toorn addressed a public lecture on Revolutionary Love.
 The Power of Gentleness in Architecture at the UMA School of Architecture as part of the public lecture events UMA Talks at the school of architecture.